GouthamiJukanti/wordle-clone-new1/README.md

 - **CSS**: Styled the game with a simple, clean layout inspired by the original Wordle.
 - **Node.js (with npm)**: Managed dependencies and built the project.

-**Wordle Clone** is a simple version of the popular word-guessing game built with **React** for the first time.
-This was my first real dive into React, and although the code is bloated and messy (as I was still learning!), it’s a good snapshot of my early journey into web development.
-The game follows the same mechanics as Wordle, you must guess a 5-letter word in 6 tries, with feedback after each guess that tells you which letters are correct or in the wrong position
+ simple steps to run this game in your commmand prompt

- simple steps to run this game in your commmand prompt npm install
+   npm install

    npm run dev

 ## 🎮 Play the Game
 You can try the game [here!]